qq7te/radical-product/src/_training_posts/2022-07-04-ethics-training.md

 descriptionTitleTwo: Unintentionally, your product may be contributing to various types of digital pollution.
 Product ethics training will give you a systematic approach to build products with a cleaner digital footprint

+subtitleOne: Increasing inequality
+descriptionSubtitleOne: Business models, algorithms, and products that harm marginalized communities increase inequality which erodes confidence in democracy.
+iconSubtitleOne:

+subtitleTwo: Erosion of privacy
+descriptionSubtitleTwo: Democracy requires free speech.
+Without privacy, dissent and criticism of leadership can be ruthlessly thwarted, bringing us closer to authoritarianism.
+iconSubtitleTwo:

+iconSubtitleThree:
+subtitleThree: Fueling polarization
+descriptionSubtitleThree: People see each other as enemies and believe they need to win at all costs.
+Public debates become more hateful deepening polarization and killing democracy.

+subtitleFour: Erosion of the information ecosystem
+descriptionSubtitleFour: Knowledge helps democracy thrive.
+Unfortunately, the spread of misinformation makes it hard to gain knowledge and tell fact from fiction.
+iconSubtitleFour:

 titleThree: Benefits
 titleThreeSubtitleOne: Increased alignment
 descriptionTitleThreeSubtitleOne: Your team will be more aligned after this group exercise of crafting a shared purpose as well as an actionable plan for building world-changing products.